matthewdrees/matthewdrees.github.io/_posts/2022-09-30-the-rust-programming-language.md

   + "use" keyword only good for current namespace.
   + "use" nested paths.
 E.g. "use std::{cmp:: Ordering, io}"
   + "use namespace::*" (glob) for importing all modules in a namespace.

+## 8. Common Collections

+Vec, String, and HashMap track close to similar structures in other languages.

+String is UTF-8 which has variable-length characters.
+Can iterate with a char but not index into it.

+## 9. Error Handling

+Recoverable vs unrecoverable errors.
+Lots of good shortcuts for handling/propagating errors with expect, unwrap, and ?.
+Guidelines for when to panic.

+## 10. Generic Types, Traits, and Lifetimes

+Generics in Rust a lot like templates in C++.
+I'm impressed by how Rust enums behave like Unions/Variants and can take advantage of generics.
+As with templates, Rust "stamps" out code for concrete types when compiling so there is no runtime cost.
+Fun word: *monomorphisation*.

+Traits are like C++ concepts.
+Trait methods can have a default implementation.
+Function parameters can require traits (many different examples).
+Functions can return a generic with a trait bound, but for now must be the same type (can't return different types with same trait).

+Shout out to the borrow checker, one of the few compiler parts with its own branding!

+Uh oh.
+Lifetime annotation syntax?!
+Blah.
+At first glance: for functions taking and returning references, they help establish lifetime relationships, which lead to better error messages.

+There are "lifetime elision" rules that eliminate the need for lifetime annotation for more common cases, which  may change/grow over time.
+Three rules:
+1. Compiler assigns a lifetime to all input references.
+2. If exactly one input lifetime parameter, that lifetime is assigned to all output lifetime parameters.
+3. &self or &mut self lifetime is assigned to all output lifetimes.